Pie-is-2-good/VortexStudio-VoxeltoProject/README.md

 DISCRIPTION

-The python script convert Vox files into a josn
+The python script convert Vox files into a josn. <br>

 that looks like a vortex project file so then you have a vox model in vortex studio